Quantum optical classifier with superexponential speedup: METHOD

-We specialize our discussion by replacing the generic probe state $\U$ with a toy model of an amplitude spatial light modulator (SLM), placed in the top branch of the Hong-Ou-Mandel interferometer, e.g. a liquid crystal (LC) grid with negligible losses \citep{art:Neff}.
-Different approaches can be investigated, such as phase-only SLM \citep{art:Zhang}, which may exhibit superior resiliency against losses.
+Finally, we specialize our discussion by replacing the generic probe state $\U$ with a toy model of an amplitude spatial light modulator (SLM), placed in the top branch of the Hong-Ou-Mandel interferometer, e.g. a liquid crystal display with negligible losses \citep{art:Neff}.
+Different approaches can be investigated, such as phase-only SLM \citep{art:ZichenZhang}, which may exhibit superior resiliency against losses.
+Consider a pattern on a greyscale grid with $N$ real amplitudes $\{\lambda_{\mu \nu}\}$.
+Each pixel, labelled by $(\mu,\nu)$, is represented by an $L \times L$ square with center $r_{\mu \nu} = (\mu + 1/2, \nu + 1/2)L$.
+Upon an overall parameter-independent normalization, the probe can be approximated as a combination of top-hat functions